pank0509/Rostr/README.md

 once this is good to go then open port 3000 on the browser.

+Technology.

+1 Used react, redux for frontend and express and mongoDB for backend.
+2. The Data end the page are coming from the backend.

 Feature's

 1. User can search for form the sub-menu by giving the value in input field like b for belt.
 Similary 7 to 700-800 range.